Anne Dorte Michelsen

-Anne Dorte Michelsen (born 17 July 1958, Århus) is a Danish singer and composer.
-In Denmark she first became known as a member of the groups Tøsedrengene and Venter på Far.
-Outside Denmark her second solo record ("Næste Dans") sold well in Norway, Sweden and Japan.
+Anne Dorte Michelsen (born 17 July 1958 in Århus) is a Danish singer and composer.
+In Denmark, she first became known as a member of the groups Tøsedrengene and Venter på Far.
+Outside Denmark, her second solo record ("Næste Dans") sold well in Norway, Sweden and Japan.
 Her popularity in Japan was due to the song "Fortrolighed" which was a title song on a popular Japanese TV-show.
 The exotic Danish language and the longing melancholy mood apparently made a resonance with the Japanese audience.

 As a leader, she released ten albums and published a book called Næste Dans.